It was hard to narrow it down, but the Just Imagine team have selected some of our favourite cat books to share with you:

 I am definitely a cat person and have my own furry feline at home, who I watch with particular fascination ever since Cressida Cowell shared the fact that Toothless in the film version of How To Train Your Dragon was based on the animator’s own cat.

 After seeing the West End performance of CATS many years ago, I was an instant lover of TS Eliot’s Old Possums Book of Practical Cats and was delighted when Faber and Faber started publishing the cat’s separate tales unabridged in all their original poetic glory, with Arthur Robins’ great fun illustrations.
-I am currently enjoying the latest instalment – Jellicle Cats.
+I am currently enjoying the latest instalment – Jennyanydots : The Old Gumbie Cat

-Curating the Information collection here at Just Imagine, I am constantly impressed with the style and format of the more recently published information books both at home and overseas.
+Curating the Information collection at Just Imagine, I am constantly impressed with the style and format of information books both at home and overseas.
 The Professor Astro Cat’s… series from Flying Eye, is one such example.
 The fact filled feline, a character young readers can identify with, introduces some weighty science topics from atomic physics to the Big Bang and the universe itself.
 The retro design and cartoon style make for a very accessible read and having a cat to guide you through just makes it all the more appealing.
+I was also delighted when Crazy About Cats was added to Owen Davey’s superb range of nonfiction animal titles, in which you can learn lots of delicious cat facts about the 38 different species in existence.
+Owen kindly gave us some behind the scenes facts about this fabulous book too,

 There are so many great cat characters in children’s literature and it is hard to pick just a few to share with you.